zikula-modules/EZComments/README.markdown

 EZComments
 ==========

-EZComments is a commenting module for the Zikula Application Framework.
-Version 4.0 is a complete rewrite of the module.
+EZComments is a hookable commenting module for the Zikula Application Framework.

+ - Version 5.* is compatible with Core 3.*
+ - Version 4.* is compatible with Core 1.5 - Core 2.*